BoxOS-activations/activation/README.md

 # activation
-Contains the activation fkeys for BoxOS
+Contains the activation keys for BoxOS